 It is also absolutely essential that the design and implementation go hand in hand.
 As reforms are developed, they are also implemented.
 This approach enables Sprint-format project work, immediate testing of developed solutions, and fast iterations driven by customer data.
 The continuous auditing and development of the service business must also have a management mandate.
 In this way, the service design is removed from the silos.
 Strategic-level service design requires consideration of a few other factors, after which it becomes a strong competitive factor for the service business, a value creation tool, and a full-fledged tool for implementing the strategy.
 Another option is to belong to that 80% of cases where the implementation of the development work fails and the payback period of the investment becomes an infinite sign.

 Combining data, organization, customer paths and their touchpoints, as well as systems thinking, information systems, and interfaces, requires a broad view of the entire business ecosystem.
-That is why we developed in Osaango, we support continuous development as a comprehensive service.
+That is at Osaango, we support continuous development as a comprehensive service.
 It adapts the way and direction of change to the changing operating environment and strategy.
 Typically, with these principles, we develop not only an individual company, but also entire ecosystems or platform actors that want to overcome not only internal silos but also barriers between organizations.